1 - A good 5-card or longer suit; AND

 Bid 2NT.
 You have the strength to invite game, but 5D will be a

-difficult contract to make.
+difficult contract.
 With your balanced pattern and good club stoppers,

 suggest a notrump game instead.
 If partner has more than a bare minimum,